nightofseptember/FinalProject/README.en.md

-This project is at the core a Website and a Minecraft server.
+This project is at the core a Website and a Minecraft server with a full backend.

 The Minecraft server runs on Windows Server 2022, which also handles DHCP and backup/secondary DNS.
 Raspberry Pi is used for the website, primary DNS and MariaDB,